-Follow the four simple steps below to take your networking to the next level.
+Follow these five simple steps to take your networking to the next level.

 One of the main things to realize about networking is that results don’t happen overnight.
 Stay realistic and expect that any significant business goal is going to take at least a few months to accomplish.
 Set yourself two main goals that you want to reach in the next 3 to 6 months, along with two secondary goals for the next 6 to 12 months.